 It’s raining Dual cameras, and Huwaei even introduced a Quad-camera phone, so it makes sense that Lenovo will also try to squeeze in as many sensors as possible.
 With the Lenovo K8 Note, it brought the Dual-camera’s one RGB while the other one was Monochrome.
 On the other hand, Xiaomi’s Mi A1 has a telephoto and a wide-angle lens, so we can expect the Lenovo P3 to come with one RGB sensor and the other would probably be a wide-angle sensor.

-However, instead, I think a solid single camera setup with a killer image processing will also suffice, just look at the Pixel it does the Bokeh effect with a single sensor.
+However, instead, I think a solid single camera setup with a killer image processing will also suffice, just look at how the Pixel does the Bokeh effect with a single sensor.
 Apparently, it’s a high-end device, but all the good images it takes comes from all the software black-magic pixel does.
 So, investing in software to get better images is a better option than stuffing in many lenses, which can’t do justice to your portrait shots.
 But then again, budget phones mainly sell, because of the numbers, more megapixels, huge RAM sizes, higher battery capacities, which the P3 already has; but first nailing the basic is quite remarkable and should be the priority for all OEMs.

 Software: Lenovo Goes Stock, now following Motorola